codesections-personal/codesections/content/blog/gutenberg-quickstart-1/index.md

 OK, now we have an `index.html` template, and an `_index.md` content page.
 Lets run our server command and see what we get.
-If you're following along, you should get something like this:
+If you're following along, you should get something like this (again, click for the live site):

 [![Screenshot of v2](v2.png)](https://v02--gutenberg-simple-demo.netlify.com/)